Everything you ever hoped to know about polling

 Downgrading to the Free Plan is the same as “canceling” your account.
 If you would like your account deleted, please contact Customer Support.

-You can change your name, email address, mobile number, and on certain paid plans, the URL of your PollEv voting page.
-You can also specify how long your polls will be activated on your PollEv voting page and set a default poll template.
+You can change your name, email address, mobile number, and on certain paid plans, the URL of your PollEv response page.
+You can also specify how long your polls will be activated on your PollEv response page and set a default poll template.

 Step 1.
 To change your personal information, go to your My Polls page and click the Settings button at the top of the page.